-While areas in Israel Aviv are safe to travel to, there is currently a Travel Advisory placed by the US government in regard to travel in Israel.
-US citizens should not visit the Gaza area and you should reconsider travel to the West Bank.
-Jerusalem can also be unstable due to the politics of the area and you should reconsider travel.
+While areas in Israel are safe to travel to, there is currently a Travel Advisory placed by the US government in regard to travel in Israel.
+US citizens should not visit the Gaza area, and you should reconsider travel to the West Bank.
+Jerusalem can also be unstable due to the politics of the area, and you should reconsider travel.

-You should also note that most US citizens will have fewer problems entering the country when they have been given the correct tourist visa but leaving the country can be an entirely difference experience.
-Travelers should arrive at the airport 3 hours in advance of their flight to give enough time for them to be screened and cleared for boarding and exit from Israel.
+You should also note that most US citizens will have fewer problems entering the country when they have been given the correct tourist visa but leaving the country can be an entirely different experience.
+Travelers should arrive at the airport 3 hours in advance of their flight to give them enough time to be screened and cleared for boarding and exit from Israel.

 Once you have decided on where you want to stay for the duration of your trip, you also need to consider the cost of food and drink with your travel budget.
 Israeli food is known for being rather healthy, but it is delicious too.
 So, you shouldn’t be surprised if you actually gain weight trying all the various dishes that are offered.

-But that’s not all and there are plenty of other dishes that you can try.
+That’s not all, and there are plenty of other dishes that you can try.
 Many tourists are excited to eat Israeli food because it is often described as being fresher due to many vegetables being grown in the country and the fish coming straight from the seas.

 Drinking in Israel is also very expensive, and a single beer can cost $8 US dollars.
-But it is also a popular activity and many people are late night drinkers, which means some bars will stay open until the last customer leaves.
+It is also a popular activity, and many people are late-night drinkers, which means some bars will stay open until the last customer leaves.
 However, you should expect to pay US prices for drinking, which means that it can drastically increase your spending budget if you like to head out on the town regularly.